rizinorg/book/src/first_steps/basic_debugger_session.md

 It will pause its execution early in `ld.so` dynamic linker.
 As a result, you will not yet see the entrypoint or any shared libraries at this point.

 You can override this behavior by setting another name for an entry breakpoint.
-To do this, add a radare command `e dbg.bep=entry` or `e dbg.bep=main` to your startup script, usually it is `~/.config/radare2/radare2rc`.
+To do this, add a rizin command `e dbg.bep=entry` or `e dbg.bep=main` to your startup script, usually it is `~/.config/rizin/rizinrc`.

 Another way to continue until a specific address is by using the `dcu` command.
 Which means: "debug continue until" taking the address of the place to stop at.
 For example: